Prolaktostatyna/CatsBook/README.md

-This React project is using the free cats api.
-For state management I used React Context, for styles I used: bem, sass (scss), grid, flexbox.
+# GENERAL INFO
+In this application you can check the characteristics of cat breeds.
+It is possible to add and remove breeds to/from favorites.

+# TECHNOLOGIES
+Project was created using:
+* React with Hooks
+* React Context
+* REST
+* BEM
+* SASS(SCSS)
+* grid
+* flexbox

+#  SETUP
-To run this project you need to go trough few steps:
+To run this project you need to go trough two steps:
 1. npm install
 2. npm start

+Application will be available at: http://localhost:3000/